29) Latrell Sprewell (1998-2003)

 23) Johnny Green (1959-1965)

-Nestled in between the careers of franchise legend power forwards Nat Clifton and Willis Reed was Green, who held down the fort for six seasons after the Knicks drafted him in the first round in 1959.
+Nestled in between the careers of legendary big men Nat Clifton and Willis Reed was Green, who held down the fort for six seasons after the Knicks drafted him in the first round in 1959.
 New York never reached the postseason while he was there but it wasn’t due to a lack of individual success for Green, who was named to three All-Star Games in that span.
-He averaged a double-double for four consecutive seasons for the Knicks, peaking in ’62-’63 with 18.1 points and 12.1 rebounds per game, and generally was the only consistent offensive threat on the team.
+He averaged a double-double for four consecutive seasons for the Knicks and generally was the only consistent offensive threat on the team.
 When the Knicks drafted Reed in 1964 and he showed instant promise, Green was expendable and quickly traded to the Bullets for Walt Bellamy.
 He found a surprising second wind later in his career, leading the NBA in field goal percentage twice in the early ’70s, and getting named an All-Star for the Royals in 1971 at age 37.

 22) Anthony Mason (1991-1996)

 One of the most popular players in Knicks history, Mason was a long shot to even make the roster when they signed him in 1991.
-He was already 24 years old and had flamed out in brief stints with the Blazers, Nets, and Nuggets, plus stints in the CBA and in Turkey, but Pat Riley quickly recognized how to weaponize his toughness and versatility.
-Mason was never a top offensive threat for the Knicks but he blossomed into a defensive force.
+He was already 24 years old and had flamed out in brief stints with the Blazers, Nets, and Nuggets, plus stints in the CBA and in Turkey.
+But Pat Riley quickly recognized how to weaponize his toughness and versatility, and Mason blossomed into a defensive force.
 Adjustable enough to guard basically any position, he would get deployed off the bench as the ultimate cooler, and usually closed out games covering the opposing team’s best scorer.
 In ’94-’95, Mason became the first Knicks player to earn Sixth Man of the Year honors and though they ultimately fell short in the NBA Finals, his defensive intensity in the 1994 playoffs is legendary to this day amongst the Knicks faithful.
-He was inserted into the starting lineup and averaged a career high 14.6 points per game in ’95-’96 before getting traded to the Hornets for Larry Johnson.

 21) Mark Jackson (1987-1992, 2001-2002)

-It almost seemed too good to be true that a New York playground legend, who played his high school ball in Brooklyn and spent his college days at St. John’s, would fall to the Knicks with the 18th pick of the 1987 NBA Draft.
-Even better, Jackson slotted in instantly at point guard, taking control of a position where the Knicks had been struggling in recent years with stopgap solutions like Rory Sparrow and Darrell Walker.
-He joined Willis Reed and Patrick Ewing as the only Knicks players to earn Rookie of the Year, by averaging 10.6 assists per game in ’87-’88, good for second in the NBA, and was an All-Star in the ’88-’89 season while helping New York reach the second round of the playoffs.
-Things stalled a bit for there for Jackson, as he fell out of favor under coach Stu Jackson, who took over for Rick Pitino in ’89-’90, and lost playing time to veteran signee Mo Cheeks.
-After getting traded to the Clippers in 1992, Jackson continued on for 17 total seasons in the NBA, ultimately ending up fourth in league history in career assists.
-He seemed to delight in tormenting his former Knicks team, doing so especially during the 2000 Conference Finals with the Pacers.
-He eventually returned to New York via trade and started all 82 games for the Knicks in ’01-’02 at age 36.
-Jackson holds the franchise record for assists in a season, and is second in total career assists behind only Walt Frazier.
+It almost seemed too good to be true that a New York playground legend would fall to the Knicks with the 18th pick of the 1987 NBA Draft.
+Even better, Jackson slotted in instantly at point guard, taking control of a position where the Knicks had been struggling recently with stopgap solutions.
+He became just the third Knicks player to earn Rookie of the Year and was an All-Star in the ’88-’89 season.
+Things stalled a bit for there for Jackson, as he fell out of favor under coach Stu Jackson, lost playing time, and was ultimately traded away in 1992.
+Jackson continued on for 17 total NBA seasons, finishing fourth in career assists.
+He seemed to delight in tormenting his former Knicks team, including in the 2000 Conference Finals with the Pacers.
+Jackson eventually returned and started all 82 games for the Knicks in ’01-’02 at age 36.
+He retired second in franchise history in total assists.

 20) Kurt Thomas (1998-2005, 2012-2013)

-During a career lasting 18 seasons with nine different franchises, Thomas spent the bulk and the prime of his playing days with the Knicks.
-He actually spanned both sides of the Knicks-Heat rivalry of the late ’90s, starting his career with Miami and playing against New York in the 1997 playoffs before signing with the Knicks before the ’98-’99 season.
-Thomas was the starting power forward on the ’98-’99 Knicks team that reached the NBA Finals and he held that job, more or less, for the next seven years.
-Not much of a stat sheet filler, Thomas was hard-nosed and a jack-of-all-trades type, adding rebounding, passing, defense, and the occasional scoring outburst.
+One of the toughest players in an especially gritty era of Knicks basketball, Thomas actually spanned both sides of the late ’90s Knicks-Heat rivalry.
+A 1996 lottery pick of the Heat, Thomas started his career with Miami and played against New York in the 1997 playoffs.
+Acquired via trade, Thomas became the starting power forward on the ’98-’99 Knicks team that reached the NBA Finals and he more or less held that job for the next seven years.
+Not much of a stat sheet filler, Thomas was a jack-of-all-trades type, adding rebounding, passing, defense, and the occasional scoring outburst.
 He is ninth in franchise history in total rebounds and fourth in blocks.
-After getting traded to the Suns in 2005 and subsequently spending time with the Sonics, Spurs, Bucks, Bulls, and Blazers, Thomas returned to New York in 2012 and played his final season with the team before retiring at age 40.
+After getting traded to the Suns in 2005 and subsequently spending time with the five other franchises, Thomas returned to New York in 2012 and played his final season with the team before retiring at age 40.

 19) Bernard King (1982-1987)

-Though he played college ball at Tennessee, was drafted by the Nets, and had his breakout season with the Warriors, the Brooklyn-born King was always destined to be a Knicks star.
-With an absurd bag of tricks that he had honed on the playgrounds of New York, King was arguably the premier offensive threat of the ’80s until suffering a devastating ACL tear.
-King was traded to the Knicks from Golden State in 1982, in exchange for Micheal Ray Richardson, and jump started a previously anemic offense.
-He almost single-handedly stunned the Celtics in a Conference Semifinals series in 1984, then led the NBA in scoring in ’84-’85 with 32.9 points per game.
-But tragedy struck during that ’84-’85 season and King was never the same after his injury, missing essentially two-and-half seasons of play and forcing the Knicks to waive him.
-He was 1st-Team All-NBA twice for New York, finished second in MVP voting in ’83-’84, and his scoring average in ’84-’85 is still the franchise record.
+He may left to play college ball at Tennessee but the Brooklyn-born King was always destined to be a Knicks star.
+With an absurd bag of tricks that he had honed on the playground blacktops of New York, King was arguably the premier offensive threat of the ’80s until suffering a devastating ACL tear.
+He was traded to the Knicks from Golden State in 1982 and immediately jump started a previously anemic offense.
+King almost single-handedly stunned the Celtics in a Conference Semifinals series in 1984, then led the NBA in scoring in ’84-’85 with 32.9 points per game.
+But King was never the same after his injury, missing essentially two-and-half seasons of play and forcing the Knicks to waive him.
+He was 1st-Team All-NBA twice for New York, finished second in MVP voting in ’83-’84, and his ’84-’85 scoring average is still the franchise record.

 18) Willie Naulls (1956-1962)